 Animals, Democracy & Representation

-For 2014, the CASJ has recruited the UK’s leading political scientist in the field of animal protection, Professor Rob Garner, to progress our unique research project.
+For 2014, the CASJ has recruited the UK’s leading political scientist in the field of animal protection, Professor Rob Garner, to progress our unique research programme.
 Professor Garner, who is based at the University of Leicester, is investigating the relationship between democracy and animal protection, such as the question of how can the vital interests of nonhuman animals be represented in democratic systems?
 Would more ‘deliberative’ forms of democracy promote better representation for animals and/or public demands for their protection?
 As part of this project, Professor Garner has analysed the deliberative qualities and impact of the ‘Boyd Group’, which has been an unofficial forum aiming to promote open discussion on the polarised topic of animal experimentation.
 A report based partly on this research has been published and peer-reviewed journal articles are now emerging, such as this article in the European Journal of Political Theory.

 We are also co-funding PhD researcher Lucy Parry, who is supervised by our research advisor and co-founder Dr Alasdair Cochrane at the University of Sheffield.
 Lucy is in the first year of her study and will be addressing questions such as: how are animals portrayed and represented in the different arguments – or ‘discourses’ – relating to hunting; how does this impact on laws and policy in this area; would better quality – i.e. more ‘deliberative’ – debate improve animal protection; what broader lessons can be drawn for the future of animal protection in general?

 Our research is coordinated by the CASJ’s CEO, Dr Dan Lyons.
 His current research builds on his award-winning investigation into the Politics of Animal Experimentation, which revealed a radical lack of regard for animal welfare in this policy area.
 Dan is analysing the scale and causes of animal harm and, given those circumstances, which reforms would be both politically feasible and effective as a means of establishing animal protection as a significant goal of government policy.
 He recently presented a paper on this developing research at the annual Political Studies Association conference in Sheffield.